The 5 Best Ways to Increase Collagen In Your Skin (Naturally)

 They just sit there on your face, drinking coffee and chatting, until they are washed off your face down the drain, along with your hard-earned money.

-Collagen is critical to keep your skin healthy and elastic and giving it a plump, youthful look.
+Collagen is critical to keeping your skin healthy and elastic and giving it a plump, youthful look.

 Collagen production declines with age.